Moses in rabbinic literature: At Aaron's Death

 When Moses heard that Aaron also had to die, he grieved and wept so much as to cause his own death.
-This story, as well as the reference to his early death, was probably based on Deuteronomy 34:7, according to which he retained all his faculties and his full strength down to his end; but they contradict the many other versions of his death (see below).
+This story, as well as the reference to his early death, was probably based on Deuteronomy 34:7, according to which he retained all his faculties and his full strength down to his end.
+Still, they contradict the many other versions of his death (see below).
 When Moses took Aaron up the mountain where the latter was to die, and announced his death to him, he comforted him, saying: "You, my brother, will die and leave your office to your children; but when I die a stranger will inherit my office.
-When you die you will leave me to look after your burial; when I die I shall leave no brother, no sister, and no son to bury me"—for Moses' sons died before him.
+When you die you will leave me to look after your burial; when I die I shall leave no brother, no sister, and no son to bury me"—for Moses's sons died before him.
 When Moses witnessed the quiet and peaceful death of Aaron he desired a similar death for himself.
-After Aaron's death Moses was accused by the people of having killed him through jealousy; but God cleared him from this suspicion by a miracle.
+After Aaron's death, the people accused Moses of having killed him through jealousy, but God cleared him from this suspicion by a miracle.

-When Moses was about to take vengeance on Midian before his death, he did not himself take part in the War against the Midianites, because he had at one time sojourned in Midian and had received benefits in that country.
-When Zimri brought the Midianitish woman Cozbi before Moses, asking that he might marry her, and Moses refused his request, Zimri reproached him with having himself married the Midianitish woman Zipporah.
-Later, also, Moses was reproached for this marriage, the Rabbis saying that on account of it he became the ancestor of Jonathan, the priest of Micah's idol.
-God revealed to Moses before his death all the coming generations, their leaders and sages, as well as the saints and sinners.
-When Moses beheld Saul and his sons die by the sword he grieved that the first king of Israel should come to such a sad end.
-When God showed him hell he began to be afraid of it; but God promised him that he should not go thither.
-He beheld paradise also.
-A detailed description of Moses' wanderings through paradise and hell is found in the apocalypse "Gedullat Mosheh".
+When Moses was about to take vengeance on Midian before his death, he did not himself take part in the war against the Midianites because he had at one time sojourned in Midian and had received benefits in that country.
+When Zimri brought the Midianite woman Cozbi before Moses, asking that he might marry her, and Moses refused his request, Zimri reproached him with having himself married the Midianite woman Zipporah.
+Later, also, Moses was criticized for this marriage, the Rabbis saying that on account of it, he became the ancestor of Jonathan, the priest of Micah's idol.
+God revealed to Moses before his death all the coming generations, their leaders and sages, and the saints and sinners.
+When Moses saw Saul and his sons die by the sword, he grieved that the first king of Israel should come to such a sad end.
+When God showed him Hell, he began to be afraid of it, but God promised him that he should not go there.
+He beheld Paradise also.
+A detailed description of Moses's wanderings through Paradise and Hell is found in the apocalypse "Gedullat Mosheh".